brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Fix: Image Gallery - Resolved an issue wherein the lightbox feature would not work after setting up pagination.
+* Fix: Forms - Resolved multiple styling issues on the frontend.
 * Fix: Global - Resolved a significant issue of multiple `_uag_page_assets` entries in the database when using an FSE theme.
-* Fix: Forms - Resolved multiple styling issues on the frontend.

 ### 2.7.5 - WEDNESDAY, 16th AUGUST 2023 ###
 * Improvement: Container - Added an opacity setting for the overlay of the image and video background types.